 - Want included accessories – This vacuum comes with a dusting brush, an 8″ crevice tool, a pet brush, Dust-Away hard floor attachment and two microfiber pads.
 This provides a lot of options and different ways to clean particular spaces.

-For more information on the Shark Navigator Lift-Away Pro, visit Amazon.com.
+For more information on the Shark Navigator Lift-Away Pro, visit here.

 Impressive Suction, Good Value

 The Shark Navigator Lift-Away Pro vacuum is a 2-in-1 vacuum designed to give users the option of a powerful upright or maneuverable handheld.
-Priced under $200, this Shark vacuum is a good option for those who need a quality vacuum, but don’t have the money, or don’t want to spend the money to get an expensive vacuum.
+This Shark vacuum is a good option for those who need a quality vacuum, but don’t have the money, or don’t want to spend the money to get an expensive vacuum.
 With several cleaning configurations available, the Shark Navigator Lift-Away Pro is a well-rounded option for a vast majority of users.